 Stories Untold is a multi-genre horror game created by developer No Code.
-The game features four different episodes, each one with a different story and twist ending.
+Released in 2017, the game features four different episodes, each one with a different story and twist ending.

-In the first episode, The House Abandon, the player is sat in a room playing a classic 80s text-based game, only to discover that the very house he is in is the house being explored by the protagonist.
+In the first episode, The House Abandon, the player is sat in a room playing a classic 80s text-based game.

-In the second episode, The Lab Conduct, the player is working as a volunteer in a laboratory regarding a top-secret experiment that leads to his mind melding with that of a powerful alien and, through the alien's coercion, killing all of the employees in the building.
+In the second episode, The Lab Conduct, the player is working as a volunteer in a laboratory regarding a top-secret experiment.

-In the third, The Station Process, the player is working at a remote Arctic station, in which he must process radar signals and combat an antagonistic "thing" that is attacking him and his coworkers.
+In the third, The Station Process, the player is working at a remote Arctic station, in which he must process radar signals.

 In the fourth and final episode, The Last Session, the connection between all the previous stories is revealed...